A Simple Card for New Credit Users

 How It Stacks Up

 If you’re in the market for your first credit card but want to maximize reward points, there are better options for you to choose from.
-The Discover it® Chrome for Students card offers $20 cash back for GPAs higher than 3.0 for up to five years, and a first year cash back match.
+The Discover it® Student chrome card offers a $20 statement credit for GPAs higher than 3.0 for up to five years, and a first year cash back match.
 Commuters and students living off-campus can benefit from the bonus categories.
 You’ll earn double (2%) cash back at gas stations and restaurants on up to $1,000 each quarter.
 Similar to the Journey® Student Rewards from Capital One®, there’s no annual or foreign transaction fees for this card.
-However, unlike the Journey® Student Rewards from Capital One®, if you’re late on your first Chrome card payment, you won’t be charged a late fee.
+However, unlike the Journey® Student Rewards from Capital One®, if you’re late on your first chrome card payment, you won’t be charged a late fee.

 Citi also offers the ThankYou® Preferred Card for College Students that features 2,500 bonus points (equivalent to $25 cash) if you spend $500 within the first three months.
 If you frequently go out, you’d be a good match for the card.
 You’ll earn double points for dining purchases and entertainment – all with no annual fee.
 There are foreign transaction fees associated with this card, so if you’re planning on using the card for travel, it’s something to keep in mind.